haltcase/namesake/readme.md

 ## see also

-- [`namesake-cli`](https://github.com/citycide/namesake-cli) - the command line frontend to this module
+- [`namesake-cli`](https://github.com/citycide/namesake-cli) &ndash; the command line frontend to this module
-- [Datamuse API](http://www.datamuse.com/api/) - powers the related word search capabilities
+- [Datamuse API](http://www.datamuse.com/api/) &ndash; powers the related word search capabilities
-- [`english-words`](https://github.com/dwyl/english-words) - word list used here for random word selection
+- [`english-words`](https://github.com/dwyl/english-words) &ndash; word list used here for random word selection

 ## contributing

 Pull requests and any [issues](https://github.com/citycide/namesake/issues) found are always welcome.

-1. Fork the project, and preferably create a branch named something like `feat-make-better`
+1. Fork the project, and preferably create a branch named something like `feat/make-better`
 2. Modify the source files as needed
 3. Make sure all tests continue to pass, and it never hurts to have more tests
 4. Push & pull request! :tada: